Red curved elongated Goat Horn Pepper peppers with one sliced pod

 Quick Summary

-The goat horn pepper earns its name from its curved, tapered shape — a C. annuum variety from China that delivers 1,500–5,000 SHU of gentle warmth with a genuinely sweet flavor.
+The goat horn pepper earns its name from its curved, tapered shape - a C. annuum variety with disputed origin records that delivers 20,000-50,000 SHU of cayenne-level heat with a genuinely sweet flavor.
 It sits comfortably in the medium heat pepper category and works beautifully in stir-fries, pickles, and slow-cooked sauces where you want flavor depth without overwhelming fire.

 Heat